Opportunities for people with lived experience

 - Experience of using mental health services, and/or experience of caring for someone who has experience using services.

-- Experience of the role of mental health social workers within services.
+- Knowledge and/or experience of the role of mental health social workers within services.

 - A commitment to represent service users’ and carers’ views and needs.